getify/You-Dont-Know-JS/async & performance/ch3.md

 } );
 ```

-But best of all, ES6 offers the array parameter-destructuring form:
+But best of all, ES6 offers the array parameter destructuring form:

 ```js
 Promise.all(